Probing $CP$ violation and mass ordering in neutrino oscillations in matter through quantum speed limits

 \section{Acknowledgments}

-We thank Banibrata Mukhopadhyay, Ranjan Laha, and Brij Mohan for their fruitful discussions and insightful input.
-Subhadip Bouri acknowledges the Council of Scientific and Industrial Research (CSIR), Government of India, for supporting his research under the CSIR Junior/Senior Research Fellowship program through grant no. 09/0079(15488)/2022-EMR-I. AKJ and SB would like to acknowledge the project funded by SERB, India, with Ref.
+We thank Banibrata Mukhopadhyay, Ranjan Laha, Massimo Blasone, and Brij Mohan for their fruitful discussions and insightful input.
+Subhadip Bouri acknowledges the Council of Scientific and Industrial Research (CSIR), Government of India, for supporting his research under the CSIR Junior/Senior Research Fellowship program through Grant No. 09/0079(15488)/2022-EMR-I. A.K.J. and S.B. would like to acknowledge the project funded by SERB, India, with Ref.
 No. CRG/2022/003460, for supporting this research.
 We would like to thank the anonymous referees for their valuable comments, which helped us greatly in improving this work.